ActivityWatch/activitywatch.github.io/subscribe.md

 No, and that's on purpose.
 We don't want a version of ActivityWatch that's deliberately worse unless you pay.
 Every feature ships to everyone.
 You're funding the project, not buying a tier.

 **Can I cancel anytime?**
-Yes.
-Self-service subscription management will be available when checkout opens.
+Yes — one click in Stripe's customer portal (linked from your receipt).
 No emails to write, no retention traps.

 **What does my subscription pay for?**
 Full-time development.
 The goal is simple: enough recurring supporters to fund ongoing work on ActivityWatch.
 Even a small fraction of our roughly 100,000 active users subscribing would fund a developer full-time — and as the userbase grows, so does what we can build.